marco-morales/QMSS-GR5069_Spring2017/README.md

 You can also subscribe to the repository.This will send you updates each time new changes are pushed to the repository.

+# Thanks to [Huiyu Xiaho](mailto:huiyu.xiao@columbia.edu) for assistance in drafting code for class examples and visualizations.